dekatzenel/email-tagging/README.md

 - Gradle >= 2.3 (http://gradle.org/downloads)
 - A Google account with Gmail enabled

+Before running this project for the first time, run `gradle wrapper` from the root directory.

 To run this program, invoke `./gradlew run` from the root directory

 To access this program once it is running, navigate your web browser to <localhost:8080>